guemues/CEF-parser/README.md

 # CEFParser
-Basic CEF parser written in Scala
+Basic CEF parser written in Scala, not perfect just for testing